aveshagarwal/kubernetes/docs/design/websockets-watches-proposal.md

 7. The server may close the connection if all watches are finished for whatever reason or the client closes the connection.

+This solution is different from the previous one because watch requests are not sent in bulk in the begining as in the previous solution.

 #### Implementation details

 To-Do